-Our cash balance at December 31, 2022 was \$20,399,000 compared to \$29,244,000 at December 31, 2021.
-During the year ended December 31, 2022, cash provided by operations was \$9,864,000 compared to cash provided by operations of \$8,915,000 for the year ended December 31, 2021.
-The increase is primarily due to a higher net income, higher depreciation and amortization, non-cash impairment charges, partially offset by higher accounts receivable balances, higher tax payments and lower deferred revenue.
-The increase in accounts receivable relates to timing of invoices and payments primarily from our largest customer.
-There are no material disputes related to the outstanding balances, some of which is past due at December 31, 2022, however we have concluded the entire balance is collectible.
+Our cash balance at December 31, 2023 was \$26,918,000 compared to \$20,399,000 at December 31, 2022.
+During the year ended December 31, 2023, cash provided by operations was \$16,810,000 compared to cash provided by operations of \$9,864,000 for the year ended December 31, 2022.
+The increase is primarily due to a lower accounts receivable balance, higher deferred revenue and other current liabilities, partially offset by lower net income and higher deferred tax asset balances.
+There are no material disputes related to outstanding accounts receivable balances, some of which is past due at December 31, 2023, however we have concluded the entire balance is collectible.

-During the year ended December 31, 2021, we invested \$1,000,000 in a privately held supply chain financing company and made an \$800,000 investment in a privately held identity and professional services company with ties to the FinTech industry, which is described in more detail in Note 3 to the Consolidated Financial Statements.
-During the year ended December 31, 2022, we invested \$6,944,000 in publicly traded multi sector corporate and municipal debt securities, offset by related maturities of \$1,975,000, which is described in more detail in Note 5 to the Consolidated Financial Statements.
+During the year ended December 31, 2023, we invested \$2,521,000 in publicly traded multi sector corporate, municipal debt and treasury securities, offset by related maturities of \$2,264,000.
+During the year ended December 31, 2022, we invested \$6,944,000 in publicly traded multi sector corporate, municipal debt and treasury securities, offset by related maturities of \$1,975,000, which is described in more detail in Note 6 of the Notes to Consolidated Financial Statements.

-During the year ended December 31, 2022, we used \$8,735,000 of cash to acquire computer equipment and related software primarily to enhance our existing processing environment in the U.S. as well for computer equipment for the technical resources added in our India office.
+During the year ended December 31, 2023, we used \$5,245,000 of cash to acquire computer equipment and related software and for personnel and contractor development costs for the development of a new processing platform, to enhance our existing processing environment in the U.S., a new data center in India for international operations and technical resources added in our India office.

 We do not expect to pay any regular or special dividends in the foreseeable future.
 We expect to have sufficient liquidity from cash on hand as well as projected customer payments to support our operations and capital equipment purchases in the foreseeable future.
-Currently we expect to use cash in excess of what is required for our current operations for opportunities we believe will expand our FinTech business, as exemplified in transactions described in Note 3, although there can be no assurance that appropriate opportunities will arise.
+Currently we expect to use cash in excess of what is required for our current operations for opportunities we believe will expand our FinTech business, as exemplified in transactions described in Note 3 and 4, although there can be no assurance that appropriate opportunities will arise.
 In April 2021, the Board authorized \$10 million for our share repurchase program, all of which has been utilized.
 In May 2022, the Board authorized an additional \$20 million for share repurchases.
-We made share repurchases of \$5.3 million in 2022, and \$9.7 million in share repurchases in 2021.
-We have approximately \$18.3 million of authorized share repurchases remaining at December 31, 2022.
+We made share repurchases of \$3.7 million in 2023, and \$5.3 million in share repurchases in 2022.
+We have approximately \$14.7 million of authorized share repurchases remaining at December 31, 2023.